Adelle Tracey

 BREATHE

 Meditation is scientifically proven to improve key aspects of preparation, performance and recovery.
 Meditation is something I have only very recently introduced, after being gifted a free 3 month subscription to Headspace app.
-I've got into a good routine of taking 10-15 minutes to just breath and quiet my thoughts each day.
+I've got into a good routine of taking 10-15 minutes to just breath and process my thoughts each day.
 As a beginner, I've particularly enjoyed the guided meditations.
 Headspace also offers short courses on area's that can help promote brain health and includes a whole section on sport which can help with training, motivation and setbacks in sport.
 Aside from sport, this trial alining with the uncertain times of COVID-19 has been a really helpful tool for reducing any anxiety.

 BE KIND